ileodo/kodi-addons/README.md

 > Please check [base_adapter.py](https://github.com/ileodo/kodi-addons/blob/main/service.subtitles.a4k/base_adapter.py) for more details.
 > I'm considering to make this framework as an seperate module.

 # Issue
 Please enter an issue if you enter any problem.

 # Contribution
 This project is open for contribution, please open PR if you'd like to.

+Check list before raising PR:
+- has an descriptive commit message
+- had run `make release` and `make publish`
+- has minimal unittest